team-toast/DAIHard/audit-info/high_level_feature_spec.md

 ## DevFee and FounderFee

 When a trade is first created, additional fees are deposited into the Trade.
-If the Trade is recalled or aborted, these fees are returned to the initiator; if the Trade is burned, so are these fees; but if the Trade is released, these fees are intended to go to the founders and developers, respectively.
+If the Trade is recalled or aborted, these fees are returned to the initiator; if the Trade is burned, so are these fees; but if the Trade is released, these fees go to the `founderFeeAddress` and `devFeeAddress`.

 The founderFee is always 0.5% of the trade amount, and the founderFeeAddress is always the same for as long as the Factory exists.